Academic and Student Services, Offices, and Activities

 iris@coloradomesa.edu

-Services provided at the IRIS center include:
+Services provided at IRIS include:

 John U. Tomlinson Library

-Tomlinson Library is a welcoming, comfortable environment, providing assistance from professional librarians, reservable study rooms, 24-hour study space, computers, printers, scanners, IT support, convenient dining options, outdoor seating with a fire pit, and much more.
+Tomlinson Library is a welcoming, comfortable environment, providing research assistance from professional librarians, reservable study rooms, 24-hour study space, computers, printers, scanners, IT support, convenient dining options, outdoor seating with a fire pit, and much more.

 Librarians provide personalized research assistance to patrons.
 Faculty can request information literacy instruction from librarians to help students identify, evaluate, and ethically use information sources within and beyond the Library.
-Individualized research assistance is available at our Research Help Desk, by online chat, telephone, or email.
+Individualized research assistance is available at our Research Help Desk, by chat, telephone, or email.
 Library staff are happy to answer any questions about the library’s resources or services.

 Little Mavericks and Mini Mavericks Learning Centers